MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-remoteexec-vignette.md

 ```

 ## Snapshots and why they are useful

-If you need a prepared environment for your remote script execution that may include any of the following:
-R Packages, R objects and data files, consider creating a `snapshot` A snapshot is a image of the working directory
-and workspace of the remote R session.
-Snapshots are saved to the DeployR server and can be loaded into any subsequent
-remote R session.
-For example, suppose you want to execute a script that needs 3 R packages, a reference data file,
-and a model object.
-Instead of loading these item each time you wish to execute the script, create a snapshot of those items
-and then just load the snapshot when you need that particular configuration.
-The following functions are available
+If you need a prepared environment for your remote script execution that includes R packages, objects, or data files, consider creating a `snapshot`.
+A snapshot is a image of the working directory and workspace of the remote R session.
+Snapshots are saved to the R Server and can be loaded into any subsequent remote R session.
+For example, suppose you want to execute a script that needs 3 R packages, a reference data file, and a model object.
+Instead of loading these items each time you wish to execute the script, create a snapshot of those items and then just load the snapshot when you need that particular configuration.

-for working with snapshots:  `list_snapshots()`, `create_snapshot()`, `load_snapshot(), `download_snapshot()` and
+The following functions are available for working with snapshots:  `list_snapshots()`, `create_snapshot()`, `load_snapshot(), `download_snapshot()` and `delete_snapshot()`.
-`delete_snapshot()`.

 **Example**